frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 and of life.
 Darkness, on the other hand, symbolizes disorder, death, hell, and evil.

-Christ\'s disciples, His followers throughout the centuries, are the salt of the earth.
+Christ\'s disciples, His followers throughout the centuries, are "the salt of the earth."
 They give a deeper meaning to all human values.
 They avoid corruption.
 They bring wisdom to men by their words.
-They\'re also the light of the world, the light which shows men the way in the midst of darkness.
+They\'re also "the light of the world," the light which shows men the way in the midst of darkness.

-Pope Francis has recently spoken about the spiritual emptiness of the world.
+Pope Francis has recently spoken about the spiritual emptiness of the world (Pope Francis, Apostolic Exhortation, *Querida Amazonia*, Point 108, February 2, 2020; *Angelus*, June 19, 2016).
 The world is in darkness, very much in need of our being the light of the world.

 St. Paul says when we live in accordance with our faith, with our irreproachable and upright conduct, then, he says, we shine "like bright